Giant Cinnamon Rolls

 • Pour the warm milk in the bowl of a stand mixer and sprinkle the yeast overtop.

 • While the dough is rising, prepare the cinnamon filling.
-In a medium bowl, combine the soft butter, brown sugar and cinnamon, mixing until well combined.
+In a small bowl, combine the softened butter, brown sugar and cinnamon, mixing until well combined.
 Set aside.

 Assemble the rolls: